Multi-Family & Commercial

-- Regularly scheduled Tuesday November 11 collections will be picked up Wednesday November 12.
+- Regularly scheduled Thursday January 01 collections will be picked up on Friday January 02.
 Collections for the rest of the week will not be affected.

 - Collection times may vary week to week.
-On your regularly scheduled pick up day, please leave materials curbside until collected.
+On your regularly scheduled pick up day, please leave containers curbside until collected

 - Multi-family and commercial properties are required to have garbage containers and recycling containers that are compatible with City of White Rock collection vehicles.
 Information on container specs is available by contacting the Engineering and Municipal Operations Department at (604) 541-2181.